-The DNA Learning Center web page contains a wide variety of online DNA resources as well as information on our many workshops, field trips, courses and products.
+The DNA Learning Center web page contains various online DNA resources and information on our many workshops, field trips, courses, and products.
 Link

 The Euro-MRX consortium: groundbreaking research into Mental Retardation

-The Euro-MRX Project carries out research into the genetic causes of X-linked mental retardation.
+The Euro-MRX Project researches the genetic causes of X-linked mental retardation.
 The goal is to identify new genes associated with MRX and to improve diagnostic techniques.
 Link